nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the tag adding mechanism behaves at each step.

 Step 1.
-The user executes `tag add 1 t/friend` command to add the tag, `friend`, to the person indicated by the `INDEX`, 1.
+The user executes `tag add 1 t/friend` command to add the tag, `friend`, to the contact indicated by the `INDEX`, 1.
 `TagAddCommandParser` calls  `ArgumentTokenizer#tokenizeToList()` to separate the parameters of `1` and `t/friend`.

 Step 2.
-The `tag add` command collects the list of persons shown, containing them in `Model#getFilteredPersonList()`.
+The `tag add` command collects the list of contacts shown, containing them in `Model#getFilteredPersonList()`.

 Step 3.
 The `tag add` command checks if the index is valid, calling `Index#getZeroBased()`.

 Step 4.
-The `tag add` command receives the person indicated by the index, containing it in `List#get(int index)`.
+The `tag add` command receives the contact indicated by the index, containing it in `List#get(int index)`.

 Step 5.
-The `tag add` command creates the same person with the new tag included, containing it in `TagAddCommand#createEditedPerson(Person personToEdit, Tag tag)`.
+The `tag add` command creates the same contact with the new tag included, containing it in `TagAddCommand#createEditedPerson(Person personToEdit, Tag tag)`.

 Step 6.
-The `tag add` command replaces the old person with the new, updated person, calling `Model#setPerson(Person target, Person editedPerson)`.
+The `tag add` command replaces the old contact with the new, updated contact, calling `Model#setPerson(Person target, Person editedPerson)`.

 The following activity diagram summarizes what happens when a user executes a tag add command: